History

 We didn't consider the recognition by the Swiss Federal Government in 1989 as a reason to rest on our laurels.
 On the contrary, SHL constantly strived to improve the quality of the course.
 To do this, we constantly reviewed study subjects.
 We sent lecturers on further educations courses, so that they could refresh their own expertise.
 We carryied on implementing modern methods of teaching and continued to extend the school building to make it a pleasurable place to study.
 Everyone involved in SHL had one goal in common: to ensure our students received the best possible education in hospitality and hotel management.

-With the involvement in educational projects in the hospitality industry all around the world - and with the decision to offer the renowned SHL management course in English - SHL became a truly international school.
+Together with its involvement in educational projects around the world and the decision to offer the prestigious education course in English, SHL made its mark as a truly international school.